Plan

 Property

-I have no formal property allocation for investment purposes, excepting my tiny exploratory investments in fractional residential real estate through BrickX.
+I have no formal property allocation for investment purposes, following my exit from my tiny exploratory investments in fractional residential real estate through BrickX.

 In the current market environment my assessment is Australian property is likely to enjoy low yields and returns for a considerable forward period, and not offer sufficient diversification benefits over Australian and global equities or other available asset classes.
 Where tax effective avenues exist to exit this allocation, they will be taken.